SyntaApp/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/synta-org/.github/assets/logo-rounded.png" alt="Synta Logo" width="150" align="right">

-Design visually.
-Sync to TSX.
-A local-first editor for building websites in a Figma-like UI without rewriting designs in code.
+A local-first editor for building websites in a Figma-like UI while having your changes sync directly to code.

 * Works with your existing codebase
 * Instant preview of changes